mlhDevelopment/CheatSheet/New Machine/README.md

 # Pre-script steps
-*Run these so that you can run New Machine Chocolatey.ps1*
+*Run these so that you can run New Machine winget.ps1*
 - Relax execution policy

       Set-ExecutionPolicy AllSigned

   - Even if you will set it to Unrestricted later, leave as signed until the machine is mostly setup

-- Install np++, openssl, and git through Chocolatey
+- Install packages through winget (see `New Machine winget.ps1`)

-      choco install -y -notsilent notepadplusplus openssl git

 - Clone personal repositories

       mkdir C:\etc\GitHub